 Andie had her summer planned out months in advance.
 She was going to attend a prestigious summer program for high school students who want to major in pre-med.
 Just as Andie is about to leave for her program, disaster strikes.
 Andie’s father, a successful Congressman, gets hit with a scandal — he is accused of stealing money from his own charity.

-Now Andie is even more anxious to go to her summer program.
-Spending the summer locked in the house with her father is not in the plan.
-But when the program pulls her acceptance because of her father’s scandal, Andie is left without a plan.
+Now, Andie is even more anxious to go to her summer program.
+Spending the summer locked in the house with her father is not in the plan, but when the program pulls her acceptance because of her father’s scandal, Andie is left without one.

 Hello, and welcome back to Sabrina’s Book Corner!
 This week we are going to be discussing Nearly Gone by Elle Cosimano.